MichaelFerrier/War-of-Conquest/README.md

 - GRANT ALL PRIVILEGES ON ACCOUNTS.* TO 'wocDBuser'@'localhost';
 - GRANT ALL PRIVILEGES ON WOC1.* TO 'wocDBuser'@'localhost';

-15. In order to automatically upload regular backups to a different server via FTP, the Config.json file must contain the backup server’s FTP info.
-16. Xvfb must be installed, to provide a virtual frame buffer for the imagej library, which is used to generate the UI map image:
+15. Xvfb must be installed, to provide a virtual frame buffer for the imagej library, which is used to generate the UI map image:
 - sudo apt-get install xvfb

 (For more info: https://linuxhint.com/install-xvfb-ubuntu/)

-17. Install Php on your server, as described here: https://www.linode.com/docs/guides/install-php-8-for-apache-and-nginx-on-ubuntu/
+16. Install Php on your server, as described here: https://www.linode.com/docs/guides/install-php-8-for-apache-and-nginx-on-ubuntu/
-18. Upload the contents of the repository's "server/html/" directory into your server's public web directory (for example, typically something like "/var/www/html").
+17. Upload the contents of the repository's "server/html/" directory into your server's public web directory (for example, typically something like "/var/www/html").
 Then create the following subdirectories within that web directory:
 - generated/clientmaps/
 - generated/publiclogs/
 - generated/ranks/

-19. To prevent MySQL connections from timing out after the default 8 hours of inactivity, make a copy of etc/mysql/mysql.cnf named etc/mysql/my.cnf (if done by FTP, log in as root so it’s editable), and add the following to it:
+18. To prevent MySQL connections from timing out after the default 8 hours of inactivity, make a copy of etc/mysql/mysql.cnf named etc/mysql/my.cnf (if done by FTP, log in as root so it’s editable), and add the following to it:

 [mysqld]
 wait_timeout=2592000